dmopalmer/PiPiece/README.md

 This is an electronic eyepiece for a telescope or other optical system, built from a Raspberry Pi and its camera module.
 (You can currently get a Model A Raspberry Pi and camera module for $40 as a bundle, e.g. <http://www.alliedelec.com/Search/ProductDetail.aspx?SKU=70315057>)  You will also need an SD card with the operating system, power supply, and case for the Raspberry Pi.
 For convenience and cordlessness, you can add a USB WiFi dongle and a USB battery.

 Print a drawtube and a backplate for the appropriate eyepiece tube size for your telescope.
 (Common sizes are 0.965", 1.25", and 2.0".)
 Use black filament to reduce internal reflections.
+The Makerbot Customizer on Thingiverse did not work correctly, so I have manually generated all part x size permutations.
+If you want a different size, look at the {backplate,drawtube}_size.scad files to see how to do it with OpenSCAD.

 A couple of small-diameter nuts and bolts hold the two printed parts together and onto the case to make a single solid unit.
 (I used #3-48 x 3/4 inch bolts.)